Dominion Voting Systems sues 'MyPillow Guy' for $1.3 billion - WTMJ

 Lindell stood by a long video amplifying his claims that he released Feb.
 5 and said he recently posted a 20-minute version.

-This is the third defamation lawsuit that Dominion has filed against its accusers, following the cases against Powell and Giuliani.
-At a news conference Monday, John Poulos, CEO of Dominion, said “it is by no means the last.”
+This is the third defamation lawsuit that Dominion has filed against its accusers.
+At a news conference, Dominion CEO John Poulos said “it is by no means the last.”
 He said the company was also looking at the actions of various news organizations in the aftermath of the election.

 Poulos and Dominion lawyer Megan Meier alleged that Lindell didn’t really believe that the election was stolen from Trump.